shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

   │   │   │ └── BarComponentTwo.jsx
 ```

-To register a React component, creating a pack entry and manually registering it by calling `ReactOnRails.register` is no longer needed.
-With automatically generated packs, you can directly use `FooComponentOne`, `BarComponentOne` and `BarComponentTwo` in Rails view using:
+4. You no longer need to register these React components nor directly add their bundles.
+For example you can have a Rails view using three components:

 ```erb
     <%= react_component("FooComponentOne", {}, auto_load_bundle: true) %>